Cover Image for Using the Earth as an Engine

 Join us for one of the most intriguing ideas in climate science: stimulating microscopic ocean life to help rebalance Earth’s atmosphere.

 The program will highlight the work of Exploring Ocean Iron Solutions (ExOIS) and trace the origins of the Iron Hypothesis, first proposed by renowned oceanographer John Martin.
 Martin famously suggested that adding trace amounts of iron to nutrient-rich regions of the ocean could trigger blooms of phytoplankton and diatoms.
-These are microscopic algae that absorb carbon dioxide and release oxygen through photosynthesis.
+These microscopic algae absorb carbon dioxide and release oxygen through photosynthesis.
+“Give me a half tanker of iron, and I will give you an ice age.”

 Today, advances in ocean science, nanotechnology, and monitoring systems are reopening the discussion about whether carefully managed iron inputs could stimulate diatom blooms that enhance the ocean’s natural carbon cycle.
 Researchers are now examining how these processes might contribute to climate mitigation while supporting marine ecosystems.